vvoelz/biceps/BICePs_2.0/markdown/workflow.md

 The `Analysis` is consist of two parts:
 1. Using [MBAR](https://pymbar.readthedocs.io/en/master/index.html) algorithm to compute populations and `BICePs scores <theory>`.
 2. plot the figures to show population and `nuisance parameters <theory>`.

+# Overview of a BICePs calculation

+A BICePs calculation involves the following steps:
+1. creating a set up input files with the `Preparation` object
+2. instantianting one or more `Restraint` classes that describe experimental and model observables
+3. Bundling these restraints to create a `Posteriorsampler` object
+4. Using the `Posteriorsampler` methods to perform MCMC sampling
+5. Analzing the results using the methods of `Analysis` class.